 Alongside his famed 'Three Graces' pattern and his royal profiles, Wyon's most famous design is his 1839 'Una and the Lion' engraving.
 But what makes this usual design so memorable?

 In 1839 Wyon was at the height of his powers.
 The year before he had been elected an associate of the Royal Academy, the first medallist to be so honoured.
 His portrait of the new Queen was circulating on British coinage from Sovereigns to Half Farthings.
 Wyon might also have considered himself the victor in the longstanding competition with his contemporary, Benedetto Pistrucci.

 It was at this time he was asked to produce engravings for a gold Five Pound coin, completing the set designed to celebrate Queen Victoria's coronation.
 Victoria succeeded to the throne at the age of 18 on the death of her uncle, William IV.
 She was crowned just over a year later in June 1838.

 Gold Five Pound coins had been produced under Victoria's predecessors, George III and George IV.
-Both of these coins were part of the Kings' coronation proof sets: legal tender but not intended for circulation.
+These proof coins were legal tender but not intended for circulation.
 Wyon's coin for the new Queen was no different in this respect.
-Two more Five Pound coins would be minted during Victoria's reign but none featured Wyon's 1839 literary design.
+Two more gold Five Pound coins would be minted during Victoria's reign but none featured Wyon's 1839 literary design.

 Una is a young princess whose parents are imprisoned by a ferocious dragon and embarks on a quest to free them.
 On her journey, Una encounters a fierce lion who is so captivated by her beauty and innocence that he becomes her companion and protector.
 In the symbolic world of the poem, Una represents truth and the Church of England.